metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 - `age` (String) The minimum age of rotated log files to remove, defaults to one hour.
 - `enabled` (Boolean) Enable this sidecar by setting to true, defaults to being disabled.
-- `image` (String) Image is the image to be used to run the audit sidecar helper.
-No validation is carried out as this can be any arbitrary repo and tag.
+- `image` (String) Image is the image to be used to run the audit sidecar helper.No validation is carried out as this can be any arbitrary repo and tag.
 - `interval` (String) The interval at which to check for rotated log files to remove, defaults to 20 minutes.
-- `resources` (Attributes) Resources is the resource requirements for the cleanup container.
-Will be populated by Kubernetes defaults if not specified. (see [below for nested schema](#nestedatt--spec--logging--audit--garbage_collection--sidecar--resources))
+- `resources` (Attributes) Resources is the resource requirements for the cleanup container.Will be populated by Kubernetes defaults if not specified. (see [below for nested schema](#nestedatt--spec--logging--audit--garbage_collection--sidecar--resources))

 <a id="nestedatt--spec--logging--audit--garbage_collection--sidecar--resources"></a>
 ### Nested Schema for `spec.logging.audit.garbage_collection.sidecar.resources`

 Optional:

+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--logging--audit--garbage_collection--sidecar--resources--claims))
-- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
-- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
-If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
+Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+<a id="nestedatt--spec--logging--audit--garbage_collection--sidecar--resources--claims"></a>
+### Nested Schema for `spec.logging.audit.garbage_collection.sidecar.resources.claims`

+Required:

+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
+It makes that resource availableinside a container.